-The PSP will be established in 2022 and successful bidders will be contracted to serve on the panel for 3 years or 36 months.
-An opportunity to respond to short term assignments will be granted based on the conclusion of the (Supply Chain Management (SCM) process.
+The PSP will be established in 2022/23 and successful bidders will be contracted to serve on the panel for three years.
+An opportunity to respond to short term assignments will be granted based on the conclusion of the SCM process.
+Contracts will be renewable year on year (2023/24; 2024/25; 2025/26) depending on performance.
 Applications from individuals and organizations are invited to be represented on the panel, based on qualifying criteria.
 Once the DPME PSP is established, members will have access to notices for short term assignments and the opportunity to bid for these assignments within a short turnaround time.
-Assignments will vary, depending on the needs expressed across DPME units, but usually involve data and information gathering, secondary analysis, undertaking evaluations, rapid evaluations / reviews and synthesis.
-The duration of any given assignment and task will depend mainly on the nature and scope of the work to be done.
+Assignments will vary, depending on the needs expressed across DPME workstreams, but usually involve data and information gathering, secondary analysis, rapid reviews and synthesis.